-- Report any belongings you lose to an Accommodation staff member with a description of the item and when and where it was last seen. - We do not post property onto the Facebook page as anyone could describe the item and claim it is theirs.
-Students are encouraged to stop by reception and ask if their belongings have been turned in.
+- · Report any belongings you lose to an Accommodation staff member with a description of the item and when and where it was last seen. - We will communicate on our Facebook group any lost property.
+These uncollected items will then be disposed of, or donated to charity.